 Conceived by the Swiss chef-owner in the classic French style, it underwent a startling and delicious transformation when a French-trained Vietnamese cook took over the kitchen and added ginger and garlic (and plenty of both) to the pan.

 The restaurant is long gone, but I still dream about those escargots, and now, leeks, ginger, and whiskey have become an inseparable part of my creamed oysters.
 Now, these things are all familiar territory to Savannah cooks, and creamed oysters are kissing cousins to those escargots, but would a nineteenth century cook, lacking the influence of that Swiss and Vietnamese cook, have added them to the oyster chafing dish?
 It seems doubtful.
 But then again, since ginger, garlic and whiskey were all old hat to Savannah cooking, who is to say that they didn’t?

 One thing is certain: no nineteenth century Savannahian would’ve thought them strange—and once you’ve tried it, you won’t, either.

 Oysters in Leek and Bourbon Cream

-1 medium cloves garlic, lightly crushed, peeled, and minced
+1 large, or 2 medium cloves garlic, lightly crushed, peeled, and minced

 2 tablespoons bourbon